-In 2016, we were joined at TSLW by three seasoned Truman Scholars who are distinguished public service leaders; they spent time with the new class of Scholars:
+In 2017, we were joined at TSLW by three seasoned Truman Scholars who are distinguished public service leaders; they spent time with the new class of Scholars:

-- Kesha Ram (MI 95) spoke with the new Scholars about her experiences as a state representative in Vermont and as candidate for Vermont Lieutenant Governor.
-She shared stories about the challenges and opportunities of running for office and making change at the local level. - Marcia Chatelain (IL 00) talked about her new book, South Side Girls: Growing Up in the Great Migration.
-She also inspired the group with lessons for how to be a public intellectual. - Lisette Nieves (NY 90) was the final speaker of the week and was recipient of the Truman Foundation's 2016 Staats Award.
+- Cyrus Habib (WA 02) spoke with the new Scholars about his experiences as the Lieutenant Governor of Washington.
+He shared stories about the challenges and opportunities of running for office and making change at the local level. - Jennifer Harris (OK 03) talked about her new book, War by Other Means.
+She also inspired the group with lessons for how to be a public intellectual. - Brother Rogers (MS 85) was the final speaker of the week and was recipient of the Truman Foundation's 2017 Staats Award.
 Named for the Truman Foundation's former Chairman Elmer Staats, the Staats Award each year recognizes a Truman Scholar who has led a distinguished public service career and made significant contributions to the Truman Scholar community.
-Nieves shared lessons from her distinguished career as a leader in education and human development work in New York City and nationally.
+Rogers shared lessons from his distinguished career as a leader in the history and pollical legacy of Mississippi.